matchacigarettes/rad_bg/bg_rad_backend/apiInfo.md

 ## _api_url_/radData/get/byFilter/:filter
 Used to select multiple records from the database where the filter specified is a sub-string contained in the records `name`, `subNational`, or `country` feild.
-Retrives a max of **_X_** database items.
+Retrives a max of **_10_** database items.
 - Valid HTTP Commands: **_Get_**

 #### :filter